A List of Common Foods to Avoid with OAB

-Alcoholic beverages are known to cause frequent bathroom breaks, but the science behind “why” isn’t as well known.
-The reasoning is that alcohol stimulates your bladder while also disrupting the signals to your brain that make you aware of bladder overflow, making it difficult to control.
-Alcohol also dehydrates your body, which can irritate your bladder and exacerbate OAB so it’s best to stay away from this culprit.
+A common theory explains how alcohol stimulates your bladder, while also disrupting the signals to your brain that make you aware of bladder overflow and therefore making the bladder difficult to control.
+Alcohol is also dehydrating, which can irritate your bladder and exacerbate OAB, so it is best to stay away from this culprit.

 4. Carbonated beverages